14 November 2013 11:12

-The Wiener Werkstätte or Wiener Secession was a group of artists who operated in Vienna between 1897 and 1914.
-The artists were inspired by the Arts and Crafts movement and strove to create a new language of shapes; a geometrical form of Art Nouveau.
-Some famous members include Gustav Klimt, Joseph Hoffmann, Otto Wagner, Egon Schiele and Koloman Moser.
+The Wiener Werkstätte was a group of artist in Vienna that let themselves be inspired by the Arts and Crafts movement.
+They existed from 1897 to 1914.
+The artists strove for a new language of shapes; a geometric take on Art Nouveau.
+Some of its famous members were Gustav Klimt, Joseph Hoffmann, Otto Wagner, Egon Schiele and Koloman Moser.

 The Wiener Secession was founded in 1897 and it is also the name of the local variety of Jugendstil.
-Wiener Werkstätte, an ideological community focused on the applied arts, came forth from the Wiener Secession.
-Just like the Arts and Crafts movement, the Wiener Werkstätte used traditional crafts to produce its art.
-They created their items by hand for a selective market because the unique objects were not affordable for everyone due to the exclusive materials and manual labour.
-Jewellery, fabric, ceramic, clothing and furniture were made by hand by the members according to the artistic guidelines of Jugendstil: elegant yet functional, often with geometrical lines.
-It culminated in the Gesamtkunstwerk, where artists with different background worked together to create one big piece of art, for example a Jugendstil house with an entire interior in the same style.
+In 1903, the Wiener Secession resulted in the foundation of the Wiener Werkstätte, an ideological community for the applied arts.
+Just like the Arts and Crafts movement, the Wiener Werkstätte strove to produce their art in a traditional way: it rebelled against mass production and making profits was seen as inferior.
+The artists created work for a selective market since the unique objects could not be afforded by everyone due to the traditional handiwork and exclusive materials.
+Jewellery, fabrics, ceramics, clothes and furniture were handmade by the members and they followed the artistic guidelines of Jugendstil: elegant yet functional, often with geometric lines.
+A Gesamtkunstwerk (a total work of art) was one of the most significant art forms created by the Wiener Werkstätte as it allowed artists from various disciplines to work together on one big piece of art, such as a Jugendstil house with matching home furnishings.